lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 images = []
 slug = ""
 tags = []
-title = "Optimizations as a company of one"
+title = "Optimizations for a company of one"

 +++
 Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.